Sunday, December 07, 2003

 2003 Sacramento CX #6

-I skipped race number five for a number of reasons.
-First and foremost, my son was born two days before the race.
 Two, Grass Valley is quite a drive from my home.
 And three, we get to drop a couple races, so I thought it was no big deal to drop race five.
-In hindsight, that wasn't a good decision.
+In hindsight, just like last year, that wasn't a great decision.

 Later.